 The following expenses are included in the Non-Departmental budget: costs associated with the City's support of two Community Organizations: Public Education and Government (PEG) television services; Caspar Landfill closure and Caspar Transfer Station costs; retiree health benefits; liability and property insurance premiums; and materials and services procured for the benefit of all City departments.
-Beginning with the financial close of FY 2017/18, a true up of budgeted vs. actual costs in Non-Departmental will be undertaken and budgeted cost allocations will be adjusted accordingly.
+A true up of budgeted vs. actual costs in Non-Departmental is undertaken annually and budgeted cost allocations are adjusted accordingly.

-The FY 2018/19 proposed budget for City-Wide Non-Departmental (excluding transfers out) is \$1.3M, a decrease of \$126k or 9% compared to the FY 2017/18 projected total.
+The FY 2018/19 budget for City-Wide Non-Departmental (excluding transfers out) is \$1.3M, a decrease of \$126k or 9% compared to the FY 2017/18 projected total.